Massage Therapy, Naturopathy

 3.AQTN members must take into account the limitations of the reach of their respective applied therapies, and under no circumstance dispense services for which he or she is not duly qualified.

-5.The AQTN member therapist assumes all liability . including but not limited to: errors and omissions, professional liability, comprehensive general liability, property insurance, loss of profits and penal defense cost reimbursement.
-Liability insurance is optional for AQTN members.
+5.The AQTN member therapist assumes all liability; including but not limited to: errors and omissions, professional liability, comprehensive general liability, property insurance, loss of profits and penal defense cost reimbursement.
 Access to complete protection of all the above named liabilities is available to them.

 PRICING, FEES, AND CHARGING CLIENTS